I missed my court date. What happens now?

 The best time to turn yourself in is 6:00 am Tuesday – Thursday.
 That way if you are held for a bail hearing, it will be more likely you will go to court and have your hearing on the same day.

 Walk into the police station and tell the receptionist at the desk your name, and that you are there to turn yourself in.
 You do not have to say anything else.
-If there is a valid warrant for your arrest, the police will arrest you.
+If there is a valid for your , the police will arrest you.

 Once you have been placed under arrest, you have the right to talk to a lawyer, if you ask to do so.
 Always talk to a lawyer before you talk to the police.

 What the police must do

 After you’ve turned yourself in, within 24 hours the police must either:

 - take you to a judge or a justice of the peace without unreasonable delay.

 The police must tell you that you have the right to talk to a lawyer.
 If you tell the police you want to talk to a lawyer, the police must allow you to contact a lawyer.
 You must be allowed to talk to the lawyer in private.

 The police must tell you about Legal Aid Ontario.
 If you’ve been or , you can contact immediately.
 If they don’t tell you, ask the police for the toll-free phone number for duty counsel.